RyanClementsHax/notes/security/jwt.md

 - they can also be used with cookies, but mitigations against CSRF and XSS attacks must be implemented
 - their downside is that as long as the token exists, the token can be used (i.e. revoking is difficult)
   - to mitigate this, a short expiration time is used typically paired with a refresh token
+- if you need to invalidate a JWT with password reset, you could include a hash of the user's password in the secret used to hash the jwt